-Caramelized onions taste great in anything they are added to, and in this tart when mixed in with sweet dried figs, the flavors are just over-the-top delicious!
-Add cheese for good measure and a drizzle of honey for an extra bit of golden colored sweetness and you get this amazing fig and onion tart.
-T
+Caramelized onions taste great in anything they are added to, and in this tart when mixed in with sweet plump figs, the flavors are just over-the-top delicious!
+Add cheese for good measure and a drizzle of honey for an extra bit of golden sweetness and you get this amazing fig and onion tart.

-he best part of this recipe is you don’t even have to wait for fig season to make it!
+The best part is you don’t even have to wait for fig season to make it.
 So go ahead and bake this for an afternoon snack to have with a good cup of tea.
 Or make it for a light dinner or lunch with a side of green veggies.
 This is one tart you’ll be making making more than just once.

 Fig and Onion Tart